 Our boys are encouraged to develop the qualities of leadership, initiative and service to others.
 We believe this enables them to leave school with the confidence and skills to tackle the ever-increasing complexity of modern life.

-Sixth Form Study & Careers Centre
+Sixth Form Study and Careers Centre

-Sixth formers are privileged to have their own Common Room where they have space to relax and socialise.
+Sixth Formers are privileged to have their own Common Room where they have space to relax and socialise.
 The Common Room includes football and pool tables, a television and its own cafe.

 In recognition of their maturity and position of leadership in the School, Sixth Form boys now replace school uniform with smart business dress.